ADHD Evaluations for Children

 These questions are especially common when challenges show up differently at home than they do at school, or when a child's difficulties seem to shift depending on the situation.

 A high-quality ADHD evaluation provides clarity.
 At Everyday Parenting Psychology, our assessments go beyond surface-level symptom checklists to understand the full picture of your child's attention, behavior, emotional regulation, and executive functioning.
-Because ADHD frequently co-occurs with or is mimicked by anxiety, trauma, sensory processing differences, and developmental delays, our evaluations are designed to differentiate between these possibilities and identify the specific factors driving your child's challenges.
+Because ADHD frequently co-occurs with or is reflected by anxiety, trauma, sensory processing differences, and developmental delays, our evaluations are designed to differentiate between these possibilities and identify the specific factors driving your child's challenges.

 When to Consider an ADHD Evaluation